-Wheat, barley (above), beans and peas, and red clover are the main crops grown in the six-year rotation at Courtyard Farm.
-The wheat, barley, peas and beans are grown for use as seed by other organic farmers, demanding very clean fields and high quality grain.
-The peas and beans are then used for animal feed, the wheat for animal feed or milling for bread and biscuits, and the barley for animal feed or malting for beer.
+Wheat, barley (above), beans and red clover are the main crops grown in the six-year rotation at Courtyard Farm.
+The wheat, barley and beans are grown for use as seed by other organic farmers, demanding very clean fields and high quality grain.
+The beans are then used for animal feed, the wheat for animal feed or milling for bread and biscuits, and the barley for animal feed or malting for beer.

 Clover is essential in an organic system for putting nutrients back into the soil without using artificial Nitrogen fertilisers, made from fossil fuels.
-The energy from sunlight allows clovers (and crops like peas and beans, also grown at Courtyard) to fix Nitrogen in their roots, which is vital for growing crops.
+The energy from sunlight allows clovers (and crops like beans, also grown at Courtyard) to fix Nitrogen in their roots, which is vital for growing crops.
 After growing under a wheat crop for one year, the clover remains undisturbed for two more years, to maximise Nitrogen fixing.
-The clover fields are cut for silage (to feed the cattle in winter), sometimes grazed by young cattle in summer, and have pigs on them for the final year.
+The clover fields are cut for silage (to feed the cattle in winter) and sometimes grazed by young cattle in summer.
 Manure from the cattle also adds some fertility to the soil, mainly in form of Phosphorus and Potassium, the other two elements vital for growing crops.